kjrstory/starter-hugo-academic/content/ko/draft/spack_openfoam_co_en/index.md

       ...
 ```

-You are correct.
-The Spack official documentation mentions that Spack can automatically determine the URL if it follows a specific pattern based on the version.
-In cases like OpenFOAM where the URL format is version-specific (e.g., https://sourceforge.net/projects/openfoamplus/files/v1912/OpenFOAM-v1912.tgz), explicitly specifying the URL for each version can be cumbersome and messy.
-Instead, it is better to modify the code to allow Spack to handle the URL automatically based on a known pattern.
+In the official Spack documentation, it is mentioned that Spack can intelligently find the URL if it follows a specific format based on the version.
+When looking at the code and explanation below, if the URL format is version-specific, Spack automatically detects the appropriate URL for each version.
+Explicitly specifying URLs for each version, as in the case of OpenFOAM-org, can lead to messy code, so it is necessary to refactor the code to make it more streamlined.

-The code can be refactored to use the url_for_version() method, which helps generate the URL based on a template and the version.
-This makes the recipe code cleaner and more maintainable.
-By following this approach, you can significantly simplify the code and avoid repeating the same URL pattern for each version.

 ```python
   class Foo(Package):